Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 About commercial 3,700 ports are in operation worldwide, but only less than one hundred ports have true global importance.
 There are about 600 container ports with 200 handling traffic above half a million TEU.
 Thus, maritime traffic has a high level of concentration of port activity, a process mainly attributed to maritime access and infrastructure development.
 Major ports have established themselves as gateways of continental distribution systems and have access to high capacity inland freight distribution corridors, notably rail.
 Such a position is difficult to challenge unless a port faces acute congestion forcing maritime shipping companies to seek alternatives.
 Gateways, as locations of high accessibility to maritime and inland transportation networks, have seen the development of port-centric logistics activities that support export and import-based activities.

 The world container throughput is the summation of all containers handled by ports, either as imports, exports, or transshipment.
-As of 2019, about 802 million TEU were handled by container ports, including the notable growth in containers transshipped at intermediate locations as well as the repositioning of empty containers.
+As of 2019, about 802 million TEUs were handled by container ports, including the notable growth in containers transshipped at intermediate locations as well as the repositioning of empty containers.
 This means that a container is at least counted twice.
 First, as an import and export, and second each time it is handled at an intermediary location, such as at a transshipment hub where it will be counted when unloaded and reloaded.
 Empty containers, most of them being repositioned, account for about 20% of the world’s throughput.
 Thus, throughput should ideally be counted in container moves, but both port authorities and terminal operators prefer to communicate throughput figures in TEU for commercial and strategic reasons.
 The world container traffic is the absolute number of containers being carried by sea, excluding the double counts of imports and exports as well as the number of involved transshipments.
 The throughput reflects the level of transport activity (handles and rehandles subject to revenue) while the traffic reflects the level of trade activity (imports and exports).

 3. Port Authorities and Port Holdings

 Ports are subject to active governance and management.
 Due to the growing complexity of port operations, public port authorities were created at the beginning of the 20th century.
 For instance, the London Port Authority, the world’s first, was established in 1908 by consolidating all the existing harbor facilities.
 Such a governance structure became a standard adapted to many other ports, leading to adaptation to local political and jurisdictional realities.
 For North America, the States of New York and New Jersey created in 1921 the Port Authority of New York and New Jersey, which has become one of the world’s most diversified port authorities with a portfolio including port facilities, bridges, airports, and public transit systems.
-Administratively, port authorities regulate infrastructure investments, its organization and development, and its relationships with customers using its services.
+Administratively, port authorities regulate infrastructure investments, their organization and development, and their relationships with customers using its services.

 Port Authority.
 An entity of state or local government that owns, operates, or otherwise provides wharf, dock, and other marine terminal investments and services at ports.